Fannie Hurst: In popular culture

-Hurst was a huge advocate for women maintaining independence their whole lives, even after marriage.
+Hurst was a strong advocate for women maintaining independence their whole lives, even after marriage.
 In the 1920s, after Hurst revealed her marriage to Jacques Danielson, yet retained her own name and each had their own separate homes, the term "a Fannie Hurst marriage" was coined to describe a marital arrangement similar to Hurst's, where the husband and wife each maintained their own independent lives, even to the point of living in separate residences.

 Hurst has been referenced in popular culture to exemplify a popular or lowbrow author, in contrast to serious, literary authors.
 The theme song of the 1970 Mel Brooks comedy film The Twelve Chairs includes the lines, "Hope for the best, expect the worst/ You could be Tolstoy or Fannie Hurst."
 Hurst is mentioned in a similar vein in the song "You're So London" by Mike Nichols and Ken Welch, written for the show Julie and Carol at Carnegie Hall (1962): "You're so kippers, you're so caviar and I'm so liverwurst/ You're so Shakespeare, so Bernard Shaw and I'm so Fannie Hurst."